viraj-kulkarni1125/Spambot/README.md

 This allows you to choose a target, what message to send, and how many messages to send them that message.

 # Prequisites
-Your resolution must be 1920x1080 and must have Mozilla Firefox.
-This does not currently work with other  You also need the latest version of python and you need git bash.
+Your resolution must be 1920x1080 and must have [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/browsers/).
+This does not currently work with other  You also need the latest version of [Python 3.7](https://www.python.org/downloads/release/python-374/) and you need [Git BASH](https://gitforwindows.org/) which is a command-line interface (CLI).
 You also need the packages:
--Selenium
+- Selenium
--Pyautogui
+- Pyautogui

 # Installation of prerequisites
 So install python and git bash as normal by following through the installation process.
 In order to install the packages, you need a virtual environment.